 Pelvic Health Physical Therapy Courses in Japan

-Japan The Academy of Pelvic Health Physical Therapy has a growing number of international partner members from several countries, including the United Arab Emirates, Kuwait & Saudi Arabia.
-As demand for the pelvic health physical therapy profession grows across the Middle East, the Academy continues to engage with stakeholders in the UAE to help support the growth of the profession, increase access to pelvic and obstetric healthcare, and identify opportunities for collaboration through education and other avenues.
-This page is dedicated to sharing updates about the Academy's efforts and collaborations in the UAE.
+The Academy of Pelvic Health Physical Therapy has a growing number of international partner members from several countries, including Japan.
+As demand for the pelvic health physical therapy profession grows across different countries, the Academy continues to engage with stakeholders in Japan to help support the growth of the profession, increase access to pelvic and obstetric healthcare, and identify opportunities for collaboration through education and other avenues.
+This page is dedicated to sharing updates about the Academy's efforts and collaborations in Japan.

 Upcoming Courses